mrAceT/nextcloud-S3-local-S3-migration/README.md

 Also you probably want to delete this script after running it.

 ### S3 to local version history
+v0.33 Added support for optional ssl and port for S3 connection\
+v0.32 Set 'mount_provider_class' and add option to chown files if clouduser has no command line rights\
+v0.31 Added endpoint path style option\
 v0.30 first github release\
-v0.31 Added endpoint path style option\
-v0.32 Set 'mount_provider_class' and add option to chown files if clouduser has no command line rights\

 :warning: check https://github.com/mrAceT/nextcloud-S3-local-S3-migration/issues/11 if you need the option stated in 0.32 **work in progress..**